 Pioneering companies don’t have the benefit of learning from the mistakes of those before them because they are the “before them” that future companies learn from.

-You may want to read the above statement again.
+You may want to read and digest the above statement again.

 This is the position Amway would have been in.

 However, as technology grows, there is a new generation of adults who have never heard of Amway, so that bitter aftertaste that’s been part of our society is almost gone.

 When this new generation tries to build a business and somebody asks them, “Is this like Amway”, they will just look confused wonder what they’re talking about.